-Primitive camping is offered for organized groups supported by a governing body (i.e., Scouts).
-The primitive campsite contains minimal improvements, including a fire ring, but no running water.
+The primitive camp site contains minimal improvements, including a fire ring, but no running water.
 Park staff will provide firewood, so no outside wood or on-site scavenging is allowed.
 The site has a capacity of 50 persons including children and adults.
 Advance reservation and payment is required.
 Contact the park office for further information.

 Fee: $30 per night